osa-ora/simple_java_amq/README.md

 curl {ROUTE_URL}/amq/v1/reset
 ```

-And it should be working fine from both browser and in the application logs.
+And it should be working fine from browser, command line and in the application logs.

 <img width="354" alt="Screen Shot 2022-06-19 at 11 32 50" src="https://user-images.githubusercontent.com/18471537/174474670-74d1b39d-f17a-4c1f-8ccb-0d57990b2cc4.png">

 <img width="1471" alt="Screen Shot 2022-06-19 at 11 33 26" src="https://user-images.githubusercontent.com/18471537/174474692-c4690ef8-34c3-4a0e-af28-4ddd11db5c79.png">

+## Conclusion
+We have seen how simple it is to send and receive messages from AMQ Broker using the proper dependency in our SpringBoot application and how we can deploy AMQ Broker locally and test it with the proper configurations.
+Then we saw how easily we can deploy the same AMQ Broker and our SpringBoot Application into OpenShift with the proper configurations to test the end-to-end functionality of Red Hat AMQ Broker without any hassles..